manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 # sidebar:
 #   nav: "create"
 ---
-First read the terms of service
+First read the terms of service.
+By using the Booking system you confirm that you have read and understood Terms of service.

-Borrowing Equipment
+## Borrowing Equipment
 Browse this katalog to find the items that you want to borrow

 Note the category that the items are lsited in (SMILE, Lighting, All of MTC) and take the relevant restrictions into account (see below)